yantingsanity/tp/docs/DeveloperGuide.md

       - [F.6.
 Saving data](#f6-saving-data)

 ## 1. Introduction
+Our Project, Kitchen Helper is a kitchen application that is designed to facilitate users to track kitchen inventory effectively.
+KitchenHelper also enables users to create recipes with different ingredients and allows auto deduction when you cook using the recipe.
+Kitchen Helper also provides prompts when your ingredient is running low or even chores that should be completed by a deadline.

+It is optimised for those who prefer working with Command Line Interface (CLI).
+Kitchen Helper provides convenience in our often busy lives.
 ### 1.1.
 Purpose
 The document contains the specified architecture and software design specifications for the application, Kitchen Helper.
 ### 1.2.
 Scope